epigen/scrnaseq_processing_seurat/README.md

   - Create and save Seurat object per sample
 - Merge & Split into subsets (prefix: RAW)
   - Merge all samples into one large object, including metadata, called "merged"
+  - optional: externally provided metadata (eg labels from downstream cluster analysis) can be added as CSV (see config/config.yaml)
   - Split into subsets according to configuration

-The following steps are performed on each data split separately.
+The following steps are performed on each data split separately (including the "merged" split).

 - Filtering (prefix: FILTERED)
   - Filter cells by a combination of logical-expressions using the metadata